Kilburn Arches

 Now it is just a load of coffee shops.
 I understand that the old shopkeepers had to leave because the rents became too high.
 How can it be...
 Continue reading

-• The best florist in NW London
+The best florist in NW London

-by Luko, about 1 year ago
+by Luko, over 2 years ago

 ... used to be just outside Kilburn station, but closed suddenly and the shop was emptied soon after (pre-lockdown).
 Enquiries pursuing the florist established that one of the problems they had was a high rent demanded by TfL.
 The site was then empty for over two years, which meant both no community asset and presumably also no income for tfl.
 It has now become a coffee shop, to add to Costa in the station (the former newspaper kiosk), a long established cafe on Exeter Rd, a new one in the former sweet shop in front of the station, and the...
 Continue reading

-• Cycle
+Cycle

-by Late, over 1 year ago
+by Late, almost 3 years ago

 I cycle past here everyday.
 I always think wouldn’t it be cool if they could put a cycle Lane alongside the train tracks, and remove it completely from the road, by running it all the way along the track and through the arches, maybe even taking it under / over ground at the junction with the tube station